EMTS Academy Updates:

 EMTS Academy's Reputation is Solid

 Over the last 15 years EMTS Academy has built a solid reputation in the EMS community.
 Our instructors are Paramedics who work full time at Williamson County EMS, Austin EMS, and Round Rock Fire Department.
 We're known for producing quality EMTs and Paramedics while caring about each and every student along the way.
-Even with 167 EMS student this semester, you'll still know you matter.

 Every Paramedic Program in Texas must be accredited or Receive an LOR for Accreditation by Jan.
 1, 2013